Patience

 A few months earlier, she and her two young children had moved in with a man who'd offered them a place to stay.

-It was a Saturday morning when when a group of officers showed up at her door.
+It was a Saturday morning when a group of officers showed up at her door.
+Here's reporter Caroline Kitchener.

-Her first thought is: you know, they're here for the guy that she's living with.
+Her first thought is, you know, they're here for the guy that she's living with.

+You know, she figures, you know, maybe he's in some kind of drug trouble.
 But then, one of the officers started asking patients about something she posted on Facebook earlier that month.

 And